top of page

 The adjective 'bombastic' has its etymological origins in Latin.
 It is derived from the Latin word 'bombax,' which means 'cotton' or 'padding.'
 In the Middle Ages, the word 'bombax' was used figuratively to describe the stuffing or padding in clothing, often used to make a person's attire appear larger or more impressive than it actually was.
 Over time, this idea of inflating or padding to create an impressive exterior became associated with language and rhetoric.
 Thus, 'bombastic' came to describe high-flown or inflated words and phrases, often used to impress or intimidate others.
 The term underscores the use of extravagant language as a form of embellishment or exaggeration, reflecting its historical connection to the world of fashion and grandiosity, as conveyed by its linguistic heritage.

-Quiz: Find the meaning of the adjective bombastic:
+Find the correct meaning of the adjective bombastic:

 Try Again!